Best Travel Insurance for the UK and Ireland

 • Age 65: $100 (Nationwide Essential, 45% increase)

-Seniors should compare multiple quotes, as pricing varies significantly between providers.
-IMG and Generali often offer competitive senior rates.
+Seniors should compare multiple quotes, as pricing varies widely between providers.
+IMG and Generali have competitive senior rates.

 Key Coverage Types and Limits